Frank Pickersgill: SOE agent

+On 8 August 1944, with the allied armies advancing on Paris Pickersgill and 36 other SOE agents, including three women, were loaded onto buses, given Red Cross parcels containing food, and taken to the railroad station where they boarded a train for Germany.
+The allied armies were approaching Paris and would capture the city on 25 August.
+During the trip, the train was attacked and disabled by allied fighter planes, although none of the prisoners were hurt.
+The prisoners were loaded onto trucks and continued their journey to Neue Bremm a concentration camp near the city of Saarbrücken.
+Some of the prisoners wanted to attempt an escape, but others disagreed and forced the abandonment of the escape plan.
+The prisoners opposing the escape attempt harbored the thought that they would be treated as prisoners-of-war rather than spies.
+After a few days of brutal treatment, all 34 of the male prisoners were loaded into trucks and taken to Buchenwald concentration camp.
+The three women were sent to Ravensbrück, a camp for women.

+On 9 September at Buchenwald, the camp commandant received an order to give 16 of the prisoners "special treatment."
+At Buchenwald that meant execution by being choked to death while suspended above the floor on a meat hook.
+Pickersgill was among the 16 executed on or about 14 September 1944.

-After the war, SOE's Vera Atkins interviewed Josef Kiefer, former head of the German SD in Paris.
-Kiefer named Pickersgill as one of three SOE agents he knew who successfully resisted all German efforts to obtain information from them.
-Two other successful resistors he named were Noor Inayat Khan and France Antelme.
+After the war, SOE's Vera Atkins interviewed Kieffer who named Pickersgill as one of three captured SOE agents who successfully resisted all German efforts to obtain information from them.
+The two other successful resistors he named were Noor Inayat Khan and France Antelme.

 Posthumously, the government of France awarded Pickersgill the Legion of Honour, and he is listed as one of the SOE agents who died for the liberation of France on the "Roll of Honour" on the Valençay SOE Memorial in Valençay in the département of the Indre.
 He is commemorated by an obelisk at Romorantin-Lanthenay, where he is one of 4 members of SOE to be listed.
 He is also honoured on the Groesbeek Memorial in the Groesbeek Canadian War Cemetery in the Netherlands.
 The University of Toronto designated a Pickersgill-Macalister Garden on the west side of the "Soldiers' Tower" monument, but later the plot was rededicated "in memory of those tho gave their lives for peace and freedom", though there is still a plaque saying that it was originally dedicated to Macalister and Pickersgill.